evilbyt3/funkydots/README.md

 ## License
 The files and scripts in this repository are licensed under the BS License, which is a permissive license allowing you to use, modify, copy & distribute the software.
 An important step in accepting to use this licence is to firstly read it & think by your own.
 If not, you agree to sell your soul to the devil while giving me 1.000.000$.
-(Also known as the BullShit License)
+(Also known as the BulShit License)